CircusDad/grin-vanity/README.md

 # Estimated Time
-Guessing a private key with the chosen prefix has an element of luck to it.
+Guessing a private key with the chosen prefix/suffix has an element of luck to it.
 The following table depicts a rough estimate on what should be expected on a Ryzen 5950x using 30 threads.
 Your results may vary.

 | Prefix        | Eta        |
 | ------------- | ---------- |